 Lying down shouldn’t be painful.
-But unfortunately, the cow barn floor at Dolma Ling Nunnery is damaged and broken and is now causing pain and injury to the cows.
+But unfortunately, the cow barn floor at Dolma Ling Nunnery became damaged and broken after many years of use and was causing pain and injury to the nuns’ cows.

 The Dolma Ling nuns have been keeping cows for the past 20 years.
 At present, the nuns have five milking cows, as well as five young females and two retired cows.

 The cows are an important part of the nunnery’s income-generating efforts.
 The small herd provides milk for the nunnery kitchen which feeds over 250 nuns and staff each day, as well as some extra milk that can be sold for income for the nunnery.
 In addition, the manure from the cows is excellent for the nunnery’s flourishing vegetable and flower gardens.